booksbyus/mkbook/README.md

 Required Linux packages:

-- rasterizer from libbatik-java (Ubuntu) you might also want to install libxmlgraphics-common-java (Ubuntu).
+- rasterizer from libbatik-java (Ubuntu).
+You might also want to install libxmlgraphics-common-java (Ubuntu).
 - pygmentize from python-pygments (Ubuntu)
 - Perl Tree::Trie